Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Supervisor Localization of TDES with Communication Delay

+and the new specification is represented by $\bf NSPEC$, modified from $\bf SPEC$ (representing $E$) by adding selfloops of $\beta_1'$, $\beta_1''$, $\lambda_1'$ and $\lambda_1''$ to each state of $\bf SPEC$ (as defined in Section~\ref{subsec:casestudy1}).
+The subsets of observable events, forcible events and prohibitible events are listed in Table~\ref{tab:new_eventset}.
+With these event sets, we compute the controllable and coobservable controlled behavior ${\bf NSUP}$ as in (\ref{eq:new_monosup}), which has 45 states and 78 transitions.

-Finally, we apply the partial-observation supervisor localization procedure presented in Section IV to construct a set of partial-observation local preemptors, one for each forcible event in $\tilde\Sigma_{for}$ and a set of partial-observation local controllers one for each prohibitible event in $\tilde\Sigma_{hib}$.
-The state sizes of the resulting local preemptors/controllers are displayed in Table~\ref{tab:loc_size}.
-It is verified that the collective controlled behavior of these local preemptors and controllers is equivalent to ${\bf SUP}$.
-The control logics of the partial-observation local preemptors and controllers are similar to that of the full-observation local preemptors and controllers, as described in Section V.
+Next, we apply the proposed partial-observation supervisor localization procedure presented in Section \ref{sec:LocProc} to construct a set of partial-observation local preemptors, one for each forcible event in $\tilde\Sigma_{for}$ and a set of partial-observation local controllers, one for each prohibitible event in $\tilde\Sigma_{hib}$.
+The results are displayed in Fig~\ref{fig:relcoobs_locs}; it is inspected from the TTG of the local preemptors/controllers that for the communication events transmitted by the channels, only the events representing the receiving of an event occurrence (e.g. $\beta_1'$ and $\lambda_1'$) cause state changes in the local controllers/preemptors corresponding to the receivers.
+It is verified that the collective controlled behavior of these local preemptors and controllers is equivalent to ${\bf NSUP}$.
+The control logics of the partial-observation local preemptors and controllers are similar to those described in Section~\ref{subsec:casestudy1}, but affected by the communication delays.
+For illustration, we consider the following two instances.